DesterLib/desterlib-flutter/README.md

-# dester_flutter
+# Dester

-A new Flutter project.
+A Flutter project for the Dester media library.